gvp-study/CppND-Capstone-Snake-Game/SnakeGameMods.md

 3. **Obstacles**
    - Added stationary and moving obstacles
-   - Obstacles block both player and Computer snakes
+   - Both player and Computer snakes bounce when hitting obstacles and reverse their movement
-   - Moving obstacles bounce back when hitting the obstacles.
+   - Moving obstacles bounce back when hitting the sides

 4. **Game Over Dialog**
    - New dialog box appears when game ends